mouadk/Insomnihack2024/README.md

 ## Bypass using Process injection

-An attacker with enough capabilities can inject a shared library in a java process and use JVMTI interface to remove repatch the patch.
+An attacker with enough capabilities can inject a shared library in a java process and use JVMTI interface to remove the patch.

 ## Bypass using JVM Escape